How-To

 Button after 1 to 3 stars: Tell us what went wrong

-Re-engagement campaigns are a natural place for AMP because the subscriber is already at risk.
-Give them a quick way to say what they want.
+Re-engagement is a natural fit because the subscriber is already at risk, and giving them a fast way to say what they want beats another "we miss you" subject line.

 Still want emails from us?